Picander

-Christian Friedrich Henrici (January 14, 1700 – May 10, 1764), writing under the pen name Picander, was a German poet and librettist for many of the cantatas which Johann Sebastian Bach composed in Leipzig.
+Christian Friedrich Henrici (January 14, 1700 – May 10, 1764), writing under the pen name Picander, was a German poet and librettist for many works by Johann Sebastian Bach, notably the St Matthew Passion of 1727.

+Life and career

 Henrici was born in Stolpen.
 He studied law at Wittenberg and Leipzig.
 He wrote to supplement his income from tutoring and continued even after obtaining regular employment as a civil servant.

-Librettist for Johann Sebastian Bach
+Librettist for Bach

 Bach moved to Leipzig in 1723.
 There is uncertainty as to who was writing the libretti he set during his first years in the city.
 The authors of the libretti for the Chorale cantata cycle of 1724/25 are anonymous.
-By 1725, Henrici and Bach were working together.
-Some of Bach's most important works used Henrici's libretti.
-Most notably their collaboration was on religious works in a Lutheran tradition such as the St Matthew Passion (BWV 244).
-However, they also produced secular works such as the Shepherds' Cantata of 1725 and the later Coffee Cantata and Peasant Cantata.
+By 1725, Henrici and Bach were working together, resulting in two related compositions, the Shepherd Cantata and an Easter cantata which became the Easter Oratorio.
+Their best-known collaboration was the St Matthew Passion of 1727.
+They worked together on other cantatas, secular (such as the Coffee Cantata and the Peasant Cantata) and religious.